thephez/grovedb-tutorials/README.md

 ## Tutorials

-Each tutorial contains just the example code snippets taken from the in-depth explanatory article that can be found [here](https://docs.google.com/document/d/1V-h21lX1vovVQYMaPuzNcrYuhhrZVY5WobKdkgxhY-U/edit?usp=sharing).
+Each tutorial contains just the commented code snippets taken from the in-depth explanatory article that can be found [here](https://docs.google.com/document/d/1V-h21lX1vovVQYMaPuzNcrYuhhrZVY5WobKdkgxhY-U/edit?usp=sharing).

 - [Open](tutorials/src/bin/open.rs) - Covers how to open a GroveDB instance and perform basic operations.